 Employers face significant personal risk under the Fair Day’s Pay Act because of these provisions imposing personal financial liability and because of the provisions enhancing the tools for enforcement of wage and hour laws.

 Getting Help from a San Diego Employment Litigation Attorney

 It is imperative to get legal help if you or your company has been accused of violating any wage and hour laws as a substantial amount of money could be at stake, along with potential impacts on both ongoing business operations and personal financial security.

-Gehres Law Group, P.C. is here to help.
+Gehres Law Library is here to help.
 Give us a call at 858-964-2314 or contact us online to find out more about the assistance our legal team can offer in connection with wage and hour claims under the Fair Day’s Pay Act.